7 Comments

-Henrietta is a writing chicken.
-She uses the book Writing Rules and discusses her story writing process with her chicken aunts, one of whom is slightly deaf.
+The Plot Chickens is about Henrietta, a writing chicken who uses the book Writing Rules to explain story elements and her story writing process with her chicken aunts and you, the reader.

 A plot of land? . . .